1987 California's 5th congressional district special election

-A special election to determine the member of the United States House of Representatives for California's 5th congressional district was held on April 7, 1987, with a runoff held two months later on June 2.
+A special primary election to determine the member of the United States House of Representatives for California's 5th congressional district was held on April 7, 1987, with a special general election held two months later on June 2.

-Incumbent Representative Sala Burton, who herself was elected during a special election following the previous incumbent's death, died on February 1, 1987, from colon cancer.
+Incumbent Representative Sala Burton, who herself was elected during a special election following the death of her husband Phillip Burton, the previous incumbent, died on February 1, 1987, from colon cancer.
 Her death triggered a special election, leading to multiple people running to finish her term.
-No candidate received a 50% election in the general, leading to a run-off which former California Democratic Party chair Nancy Pelosi won.
+No candidate received 50% in the primary, leading to a special general election won by former California Democratic Party chair and future Speaker of the House Nancy Pelosi.

 Candidates

-Fourteen candidates ran for the special election.
+Fourteen candidates ran in the special primary.